heart-bits/contao-recipes/README.md

 ### Modules

 The bundle provides a list and reader module which can be created and should be added to separate pages.

 The list modules should redirect to the page, where the reader module was placed.

 After that the page with the reader module must also have the `Require an item` setting checked.

-After that, recipes inside the list module will automatically redirect to the reader page correctly.
+Recipes inside the list module will then automatically add a `read more` link for the reader page correctly, if contents exist inside them.

 ### Elements

 Inside the recipes, you have the possibility to add detailed contents to it.

 Possible elements currently include:
 * `Recipe step` Adds numbered steps to the recipe

-**It is not possible to choose other Contao core or third party elements inside the recipe without overwriting the `options_callback` of the `type` field in `tl_content`.**
+**NOTE: It is not possible to choose other Contao core or third party elements inside the recipe without overwriting the `options_callback` of the `type` field in `tl_content`.**